Pawpaw banana aftertaste.

 NC1 Pawpaw Description

 Good quality, large, round fruits with few seeds.
-Great flavour and nice, thick texture make NC-1 a nice cultivar.
-Very cold hardy, early ripening and proven in cooler climates!
+Great flavour and a nice, thick texture make NC-1 a great cultivar.
+Very cold hardy, early ripening and proven to grow and fruit in cooler climates!
 Considered a good cultivar in general but also has good potential for developing other early-ripening, cold-hardy and resilient northern cultivars, due to its Ontario, Canada origination.
-Fruit texture and flavour is ver good, smooth, buttery and very sweet.
+Fruit texture and flavour is very good, smooth, buttery and very sweet.

 Seedling of Davis x Overleese; selected by R. Douglas Campbell, Ontario, Canada, in 1976.
-Fruit has few seeds; yellow skin and flesh; thin skin; early ripening, September 15th in Ontario and early September ripening in Kentucky.
+Fruit has few seeds; yellow skin and flesh; thin skin and an early ripening during mid September in Ontario and early September in Kentucky.
 Fruit size large; averaging 180 g/fruit and 45 fruit per tree at KSU.
 Highly recommended.

 Pollination: A seedling pawpaw or any other grafted or seedling pawpaw tree will pollinate.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.